investindex/Guidelines/README.md

 [These](https://www.youtube.com/watch?v=UuAZ4M9f_sM) [videos](https://www.youtube.com/watch?v=Uwl3-jBNEd4) from Ben Felix are great explanations that make most of the points below.
 He discusses the issue in more detail in a [podcast episode](https://www.youtube.com/watch?v=Rpm-zF9n5Bw&t=1474s).
 Keep in mind that when he mentions taxes, those are Canadian tax laws.
 When you sell a primary residence in the US, you pay tax on capital gains that exceed $250K (if you’re single) or $500K (if you’re married).

-We can consider the costs that a renter has to pay: rent, (usually) utilities, and possibly renter’s insurance for their personal property.
+A renter has to pay rent, (usually) utilities, and possibly renter’s insurance for their personal property.
 Renter’s insurance is significantly less expensive than homeowner’s insurance, because it doesn’t cover the dwelling.
 One other tiny cost is that the security deposit is held by the landlord, and is not available for investment beyond the savings account it sits in.
 A homeowner also has to pay utilities, of course.
 There are several costs which homeowners have to bear that renters do not:

 * High transaction costs when moving
 * Property tax